san1j/springboot_poetHub/README.md

 After running the app, point your browser to [https://localhost:8080](https://localhost:8080)

-Use the following username and password to login:
+Use the following username and password to login:&nbsp;

 username: anonymous